pdfminer/pdfminer.six/CONTRIBUTING.md

 * Publishing is automated.
 Add a YYYYMMDD version tag and GitHub workflows will do the rest.

+## Guidelines for Packages

+* New "install_requires" packages should preserve the MIT Nature of pdfminer.six
+* Both New and Existing Packages should have their dependencies checked, as well as the dependencies dependencies etc , to insure packages with "copy left" licences are not required.
+* The Following is an example list of copy left licences but is not a complete list : "MPL","EPL","AGPL","MS-RL","GPLv3"

 ## Getting started

 1. Clone the repository